C

 in Substance Use Recovery Support Services

-adults with substance use disorders.
-The fellow will work directly under the mentorship of Dr. Kristyn Zajac, with opportunities for external mentorship from researchers at Chestnut Health Systems and the University of Massachusetts Chan Medical School.
+The Collaborative Hub for Emerging Adult Recovery Research (CHEARR) at the UConn Health School of Medicine offers a postdoctoral fellowship for those interested in a career conducting research on recovery support services for emerging adults with substance use disorders.
+The fellow works directly under the mentorship of Dr. Kristyn Zajac, with opportunities for external mentorship from researchers at Chestnut Health Systems and the University of Massachusetts Chan Medical School.
 Fellowships are 1-2 years depending on training needs.

 Contact Us